Muhammad-B-Sayed/shortlink-api/readme.md

-# Shortlink
+# URL-Shortlink

-Shortlink is a full-stack URL shortener with authenticated link management, click analytics, expiration controls, and production deployments for both the frontend and backend.
+URL-Shortlink is a full-stack URL shortener with authenticated link management, click analytics, expiration controls, and production deployments for both the frontend and backend.

 ## Live Application